Room oxygen monitor detects oxygen deficiency in refrigerators and freezers down to -50°C.

 With continuous monitoring, extensive alarm settings, user configurability, field assurance, and more the RAD-0002-ZR is well suited for applications which before were not easily available in a single, easy to install and use device.

-How the Cold Temperature Oxygen Monitor was Designed
+How the Cold Storage Oxygen Depletion Monitor was Designed

 “Having a combined 30 years’ experience in this field has allowed our R&D team to identify an opportunity to create a product that provides a solution for almost every low temperature or cryogenic application,” said Robert Miller, CO2Meter, VP of Engineering.